cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-services/readme.txt

 === WooCommerce Shipping & Tax ===
 Contributors: woocommerce, automattic, woothemes, allendav, kellychoffman, jkudish, jeffstieler, nabsul, robobot3000, danreylop, mikeyarce, shaunkuschel, orangesareorange, pauldechov, dappermountain, radogeorgiev, bor0, royho, cshultz88, bartoszbudzanowski, harriswong, ferdev, superdav42
-Tags: shipping, stamps, usps, woocommerce, taxes, payment, stripe Requires at least: 4.6
+Tags: shipping, stamps, usps, woocommerce, taxes, payment, stripe, dhl, labels Requires at least: 4.6
 Requires PHP: 5.3
 Tested up to: 5.5
-Stable tag: 1.25.0
+Stable tag: 1.25.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Shipping and Taxes offers automated tax calculation, shipping label printing, smoother payment setup, and other hosted services for WooCommerce.
+WooCommerce Shipping & Tax offers automated tax calculation, shipping label printing, smoother payment setup, and other hosted services for WooCommerce.

 == Description ==

-WooCommerce Shipping and Taxes makes basic eCommerce features like shipping more reliable by taking the burden off of your site’s infrastructure.
+WooCommerce Shipping & Tax makes basic eCommerce features like shipping more reliable by taking the burden off of your site’s infrastructure.

-With WooCommerce Shipping and Taxes, critical services are hosted on Automattic’s best-in-class infrastructure, rather than relying on your store’s hosting.
+With WooCommerce Shipping & Tax, critical services are hosted on Automattic’s best-in-class infrastructure, rather than relying on your store’s hosting.
 That means your store will be more stable and faster.
 To use the features, simply install this plugin and activate the ones you want directly in your dashboard.
 As we add more services, you’ll see more features available directly in WooCommerce – making setup simpler.

-= Print shipping labels for USPS at a discounted rate = Give customers lower rates on their shipping.
-Create ready-to-print shipping labels for USPS directly in WooCommerce and take advantage of our special discount rate.
+NOTE: This extensions was previously referred to as WooCommerce Services.

+= Print USPS and DHL shipping labels and save up to 90% = Ship domestically and internationally right from your WooCommerce dashboard.
+Print USPS and DHL labels and instantly save up to 90%.

 = Collect accurate taxes at checkout =
 We've got taxes for you - no need to enter tax rates manually.